-About E-Tools
+About Tools

-In addition to games and other features, the side codes on Pokémon-e cards also contain e-tools.
-E-tools are a collection of utilities, such as a coin flipper and a battle timer, that help you play the Pokémon TCG.
+In addition to games and other features, the side codes on Pokémon-e cards also contain tools.
+Tools are a collection of utilities, such as a coin flipper and a battle timer, that help you play the Pokémon TCG.

-Coin Flipper
+· Coin Flipper